Frequently Asked Questions (FAQ) & Helpful Links

 What is the return policy of Americraft?

-Americraft fans are “custom made to order,” however we will accept returns with a 20% restocking fee, and possible additional charges depending on the condition of the returned product.
+Americraft fans are “custom made to order,” however we will accept returns under certain circumstances.
+There may be fees for restocking product, and additional charges for repairs/refurbishing depending on the condition of the returned product.
 Our product warranty is the lesser of 18 months from purchase or 1 year from installation.
 You can read more about that in our product manual.

 What’s the Difference Between a Commercial and Industrial Fan?